Cucumber Beetle Battle: How To Rid Your Garden Of These Pests

 The cucumber beetle falls into two separate insect genera, the Diabrotica and Acalymma.
 Both are part of the Chrysomelidae family of insects, which encompasses many of the beetle species.
 While there’s a number of different species in each genera, we’re going to focus on common food pests.

-One thing to be aware of is that nearly all types of cucumber beetles can transmit plant diseases.
+One thing to be aware of is that nearly all types of cucumber beetles (striped and spotted cucumber beetles included) can transmit plant diseases.
 The most commonly-spread are bacterial wilt and the cucumber mosaic virus.
 So it’s essential to get rid of these before they eat or poison your plants!

 Diabrotica virgifera, ‘Western Corn Rootworm’, ‘Mexican Corn Rootworm’